MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-decomposefunction.md

 Applies a decomposition transformation on a series.

-Takes an expression containing a series (dynamic numerical array) as input and decompose it to seasonal, trend, and residual components.
+Takes an expression containing a series (dynamic numerical array) as input and decomposes it to seasonal, trend, and residual components.

 **Syntax**